 Mills River real estate is some of the most expensive in North Carolina, although Mills River house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Mills River isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mills River are a mix of both white- and blue-collar jobs.
-Overall, Mills River is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Mills River who work in management occupations (14.10%), office and administrative support (13.87%), and sales jobs (10.07%).
+Mills River is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Mills River is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Mills River who work in sales jobs (11.83%), management occupations (11.14%), and office and administrative support (8.82%).

 Of important note, Mills River is also a town of artists.
 Mills River has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mills River’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.36% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Mills River telecommute to their jobs.
+Overall, about 7.28% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Mills River is a great place for families with children to consider.
 First of all, many other families with children live here, making Mills River a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Mills River has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Mills River’s overall crime rate is lower than average for the country.

-Mills River is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Mills River doesn't have a public transportation system that people use for their commute.

-The education level of Mills River citizens is substantially higher than the typical US community, as 29.08% of adults in Mills River have at least a bachelor's degree.
+The education level of Mills River citizens is very high relative to the national average among all cities (21.84%): 39.41% of adults in Mills River have a bachelor's degree or even advanced degree.

-The per capita income in Mills River in 2010 was $28,494, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $113,976 for a family of four.
+The per capita income in Mills River in 2018 was $34,416, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $137,664 for a family of four.
+However, Mills River contains both very wealthy and poor people as well.

 The most common language spoken in Mills River is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Native American languages.